P.R.I.D.E.

 P.R.I.D.E.
 Research and Evaluation

-2016 Enviornmental Scan
+2016 Environmental Scan

 Positive Racial Identity Development in Early Education: Understanding P.R.I.D.E. in Pittsburgh.
 The goal of the P.R.I.D.E. scan was to further explore the intersection of race and young children in Pittsburgh.
 It drew on the latest race studies as well as interviews with parents, educators, and key informants; surveys of parents and teachers; classroom observations; and guidance from a local advisory committee.
 The work sought to answer critical questions about what is already known about positive racial identity, what work was being done to support it, and what holes existed in resources, training, and information.
 Findings from the study informed each component of the P.R.I.D.E. program.
 Read more below!